 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard 30-yard bin that lacks a heavier floor plate.
-We route a reinforced low-wall container for these jobs: we cap the fill volume below the visual rim to maintain legal axle weight.
-Using a Lowboy ensures safe transport of this dense material.
-For lighter mixed materials, we also provide a general construction debris service that covers the rest of your site.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard container that lacks reinforced sides and a heavier floor plate.
+For these dense jobs, we route a 30-yard low-wall bin onto a lowboy transport; we cap the fill volume below the visual rim to manage axle weight.
+Our team also manages a general construction debris service for mixed loads.
+We set these heavy-duty units to keep your project moving toward completion.

 Same-day Pickup for Fast Roof Project Turnover